Author, Mike Smith

 There’s a big push these days to force customers online and take all human contact away.

-The role of an account manager is to assist you with the payment details, discuss and agree with you on the right time to exchange your money and keep you fully informed throughout your transfer.
+We will assist you with the payment details, discuss and agree with you on the right time to exchange your money and keep you fully informed throughout your transfer.

 As a company, we are open and transparent.